Through Baptism, we welcome people of all ages into the family of Christ’s Church.

 We baptize members of the congregation, their immediate families and residents of our parish.
 To find out which parish you live in, click here.
 We encourage all who are interested in having their children baptised or seeking baptism for themselves, to come to church and worship with us regularly.

 We baptize children on Sunday mornings at either our 09.45am or 11.15am services, though not during the seasons of Advent (the four weeks before Christmas) or Lent (the six weeks before Easter).

 The Church of England website has more information about Baptism

 If you are an adult and have not been baptised, we will be very happy to prepare you for Baptism.
 Adults are normally baptized and confirmed at the same service, as Confirmation is the completion of Baptism for those old enough to make baptism promises for themselves.
 Please see the information below.
-Please contact Fr Ralph or Revd Julie if you would like to consider Baptism or Confirmation
+Please contact Revd Julie if you would like to consider Baptism or Confirmation

 At St Peter's it is our practice to offer Confirmation to children in Year 5, aged 9 or 10, and we have a preparation course in the early part of each year, and a Confirmation Service around Easter.
 Teenagers who have not been confirmed already are encouraged too, and special arrangements are made as appropriate.

 Adults who would like to learn more about faith and to be confirmed also meet weekly for classes.
 As described above, for those who have not already been baptised, Baptism and Confirmation take place together at the same service.
 The picture here shows our Confirmation candidates with the Bishop of London in March 2016.